Asked about Putin, Trump says US isn't 'so innocent'

 Trump responded: “There are a lot of killers.
 We’ve got a lot of killers.
 What do you think?
 Our country’s so innocent?”

-In the excerpt released by Fox, Trump did not cite specific U.S actions.
-It was not clear whether he expanded on the comment or added context later in the interview.
+In the excerpt, Trump did not cite specific U.S actions.
+It was unclear whether he expanded on the comment or added context later in the interview.

+“I don’t think there’s any comparison,” said Sen. Amy Klobuchar, D-Minn., on ABC’s “This Week.”

+“I really do resent that he would say something like that,” she said.

 The Senate’s top Republican, Mitch McConnell of Kentucky, distanced himself from the president.